MinaProtocol/mina/src/app/rosetta/README.md

 ## Changelog

+2021/11/04:

+- Removes toolchain step from rosetta docker builds to save time

 2021/10/27:

 - Adds memo to construction in the same way as `valid_until`.
 To use a memo, add the `memo` field to the metadata next to `valid_until` and give it a string, like `"memo": "hello"`.
 The string must be small -- it is limited to less than 32 bytes.